-Have a look at these reviews from January 2007.
+Have a look at these reviews:

 By Charles Hill Royal Cajun Special by McClelland One of three Royal Cajun Blends from the folks in Missouri.
 This is a new product, dark fire-cured Kentucky subjected to months of Perique-style hard-pressing and fermenting in oak barrels.
 Why didn’t anyone do this before?
 I am a Perique fan of longstanding and I think this stuff is great, even if somewhat over the top.
 Royal Cajun should be a condimental tobacco – a little bit goes a long way.
 I found the Royal Cajun Special (two dark stored Virginias, one lemon Virginia with Cajun black) produced clouds of smoke featuring a dark smoky flavor combined with a sweet fruitful taste (plums?) that tended to overwhelm.

 Note: All is not lost.
 I tried mixing this with two parts McClelland’s 5100 Red Cake and one part Royal Cajun Special, producing as fine a hybrid mixture as I ever tasted.